nandulopes/fernandoweb/content/publication/conference-paper/index.md

 ---
-title: 'Metagenomics reveals that dung beetles (Coleoptera: Scarabaeinae) broadly feed on reptile dung.
-Did they also feed on that of dinosaurs?'
+title: 'Genomic evidence for homoploid hybrid speciation in a marine mammal apex predator'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Larissa Oliveira
-  - Michele Rossini
+  - Yago Beux
-  - Federica Losacco
+  - Amanda Kessler
-  - Giulio Montanaro
+  - Susana Cárdenas-Alayza
-  - Nicole Gunter
+  - Patricia Majluf
-  - Sergei Tarasov
+  - et al.

 # Author notes (optional)
 author_notes:
-  - 'Finnish Museum of Natural History'
-  - 'Finnish Museum of Natural History'
-  - 'Finnish Museum of Natural History'
-  - 'Finnish Museum of Natural History'
-  - 'The Cleveland Museum of Natural History'
-  - 'Finnish Museum of Natural History'
+  - 'Pontificia Universidade Católica do Rio Grande do Sul'
+  - 'Universidade do Vale do Rio dos Sinos'
+  - 'Pontificia Universidade Católica do Rio Grande do Sul'
+  - 'Pontificia Universidade Católica do Rio Grande do Sul'
+  - 'Universidad Peruana Cayetano Heredia'
+  - 'Universidad Peruana Cayetano Heredia'
+  - 'see DOI'

 date: '2023-03-10T00:00:00Z'
-doi: '10.3389/fevo.2023.1132729'
+doi: '10.1126/sciadv.adf660'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'